 - Three Chords and the Truth: Ice wanted the production to be strong but simple.
 As he wanted listeners to pay attention to what he was saying.

-- Shrouded in Myth: He addresses a few in his autobiography.
-For example, his parents were not killed in a car crash, and in fact died of heart attacks two years apart from each other.
+- Shrouded in Myth: He addresses a few popular legends about his life in his autobiography.
+For example, his parents were not killed in a car crash, and in fact died of heart attacks four years apart from each other.

 But I know you can because you're an Ice-T fan"